jacobmrtn/pco-dark-mode-updates/Development Preview 0.7.md

 **Changes (Songs)**
   -  Added border around bottom page numbers

+**Changes (Media)**
+  - Updated styling of the print button
+  - Updated styling of the clear filters button
+  - Updated styling of the "Edit Tags" button in the Filter menu under the "Tags" tab

 **Changes (Plans)**
   - Updated styling of the "Show more teams" button when viewing the Teams tab
   - Updated styling of the "Hide" button with viewing the Teams tab
   - Updated styling of the Live items timing text for plan items

+**Changes (Schedule)**
+  - Updated styling of the confirmed cards

 **Changes (Dashboard)**
 - Updated styling of the topmost calendar month/date display